markjamesm/CU-Libraries/README.md

 ![build](https://github.com/markjamesm/cu-libraries/workflows/build/badge.svg?branch=master)

-CULibraries is An iOS app to check the status of various resources at the Concordia University libraries.
+CULibraries is An iOS app to check the status of various resources at the Concordia University libraries in Montreal, Quebec.
 Built using SwiftUI and the [Concordia Open Data API](https://github.com/opendataConcordiaU/documentation).

 CU Libraries is actively being developed and is in an alpha stage.
 Please refer to the [issues page](https://github.com/markjamesm/cu-libraries/issues) for a list of things which need sorting out.